Extensions of Dupire Formula: Stochastic Interest Rates and Stochastic Local Volatility: Generalized Local Volatility Model

-which is typically calibrated to near-the-money options, and the leverage function $L(S_t, T)$ serves as a correction for the behavior in the wings.
+which is typically chosen to fit certain options or ranges or aspects of the price, and the leverage function $L(S_t, T)$ serves as a correction that ensures that all vanilla options are repriced over the full calibration range.
 A common choice is to use a Cox-Ingersoll-Ross (CIR) process \cite{CIR1985} in which case in the context of FX derivatives the SDE system becomes \cite{Tian2012,Tataru2012},

-where mean reversion speed $\kappa$, long term mean $\theta$, and vol-of-vol $\xi$ are (possibly time-dependent) CIR parameters.
+where mean reversion speed $\kappa$, long term mean $\theta$, and vol-of-vol $\xi$ are possibly time-dependent CIR parameters.

 For this model, the generalized Dupire formula (\ref{eqn:generaldupire}) simplifies to

 Here we emphasize that the above equation assumes only the particular form of the SDE for the underlier $S_t$, and is not restricted to the case where the SDE for the variance $U_t$ is of type CIR.